Tetiʻaroa

 Tetiʻaroa (French, officially: Tetiaroa, /fr/) is an atoll in the Windward group of the Society Islands of French Polynesia, an overseas territorial collectivity of France in the Pacific Ocean.
 Administratively, it is part of the commune of Arue.
-Once a holiday location for Tahitian royalty, the islets are under a 99-year lease signed by Marlon Brando, and are home to The Brando Resort.
+Once a holiday location for Tahitian royalty, the islets are under a 99-year lease signed by the actor Marlon Brando, and are home to The Brando Resort, sublet to the Brando family.

 Geography

 A map of Tetiʻaroa based on a map made in 1933.

 Tetiʻaroa is administratively part of the commune of Arue, whose main part is in the northeastern part of Tahiti.
 The atoll is located 53 km north of Tahiti.
 The atoll has a total surface area of 6 km2; approximately 585 ha of sand divided by 12 motus (islets) with varying surface areas.
 The lagoon is approximately 7 km wide and 30 m deep.
 The atoll has no reef opening, making access by boat nearly impossible.

 The islets (or motus), in clockwise order starting from the southwest corner, include: Onetahi (with regulated airstrip and site of The Brando Resort), Honuea, Tiaruanu, Motu Tauvini (Tauini), Motu Ahurea (Auroa), Hiraanae, Horoatera (Oroatera), Motu 'Ā'ie, Tahuna Iti, Tahuna Rahi, Reiono, Motu One (emerging sandbank) and Rimatu'u (with an ornithology reserve).